senzing-factory/github-action-core-dumps/README.md

 # github-action-core-dumps

-Composite action for enabling, analyzing, and uploading core dumps
+Composite action for enabling, analyzing, and uploading core dumps.